-A smaller set of more experienced users will probably care more about the trustworthiness of their keys; perhaps these users do have reason to believe that the contents of their email are valuable enough to be the target of a more sophisticated, planned attack, or perhaps they really do need to authenticate a digital signature as coming from a known real-world entity.
+A smaller set of more experienced users will probably care more about the trustworthiness of their keys; perhaps these users do have reason to believe that the contents of their email is valuable enough to be the target of a more sophisticated, planned attack, or perhaps they really do need to authenticate a digital signature as coming from a known real world entity.
 These users will need the information given by the signatures on each key.
 They may find the validity and trust labels useful for recording their assessments of those signatures, or they may prefer to glance at the actual signatures each time.
 It would be worthwhile to allow users to add the validity and trust labels to the display if they want to, and to provide easily accessible help for users who are transitioning to this more sophisticated level of use.
-But this would make sense only if the automatic derivation of validity by PGP's built-in policy were turned off for these users, for the reasons discussed in the section "Key Management Policy."
+But this would only make sense if the automatic derivation of validity by PGP's built-in policy were turned off for these users, for the reasons discussed in Section 4.4.